Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution

 from which the identity

 follows for any~$\chi\in [S]$. \end{proof}

-\subsection{Objects with finite arithmetic tannakian groups on abelian varieties}
+\section{Objects with finite arithmetic tannakian groups on abelian varieties}

 As a non-trivial application of $\lhat$-functions, we will show that they lead to a characterization of objects with finite arithmetic tannakian groups on abelian varieties.
-This is an analogue of the result~\cite[Th.\,6.2]{mellin} of Katz, for~$\Gg_m$, where in fact the $\lhat$-function appears implicitly (more precisely, where the logarithmic derivative $Td\log \lhat(M,T)$ appears); similar results appear in a preprint of Weissauer~\cite{weissauer_connected}.
+This is an analogue of a result of Katz (see~\cite[Th.\,6.2]{mellin}, recalled in Theorem~\ref{th-katz-finite}, (1)) for~$\Gg_m$, where in fact the $\lhat$-function appears implicitly (more precisely, where the logarithmic derivative $Td\log \lhat(M,T)$ appears); similar results appear in a preprint of Weissauer~\cite{weissauer_connected}.